aldettinger/camel-quarkus-workshop/README.md

 If you don't have installed GraalVM native image and required tools, then we'll have a try with [creating a Linux executable without GraalVM installed](https://quarkus.io/guides/building-native-image#container-runtime).
 However, note that it will produce a native executable for Linux even when building on MAC and Windows.

+---
+**💡 TIP**

+Container build is resource hungry.
+Check the memory settings of your Docker installation and set it to 6 GB at least if possible

+---

 In the *DEV terminal*, let's trigger a container build by setting `quarkus.native.container-build=true`: